addriv/deep-learning-neural-networks/notes/part1_artificial_neural_networks.md

 5. Back-Propagation: from right to left, the error is back-propagated.
 Update the weights according to how much they are responsible for the error.
 The learning rate decides by how much we update the weights.
 6. Repeat steps 1 to 5 and update the weights after each observation (Reinforcement Learning).
 Or: Repeat Steps 1 to 5 but update the weights only after a batch of observations (Batch Learning).
 7. When the whole training set passed through the ANN, that makes an epoch.
 Redo more epochs

+## Building an ANN

+### Example: Churn Modeling

+### Libraries

+* Theano
+* Tensorflow
+* Keras

+### Improving the ANN

+* Dropout Regularization
+  * Solution for overtraining, when the ANN learned too much on training set, succeeds on models of some test sets due to correlation similarities.
+  * At each iteration of training, some neurons are randomly disabled to prvent overtraining